-Net position, the difference between assets and liabilities, as presented in the statement of net position, is subdivided into three categories: amounts invested in capital assets, restricted net position, and unrestricted net position.
-Amounts invested in capital assets, net of related debt consists of capital assets, net of accumulated depreciation, reduced by outstanding balances of any borrowing used for the acquisition, construction or improvement of those assets.
+Net position, the difference between assets and liabilities, as presented in the statement of net position, is subdivided into three categories: Net investment in capital assets, restricted net position, and unrestricted net position.
+Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by outstanding balances of any borrowing used for the acquisition, construction or improvement of those assets.
 Net position is reported as restricted when constraints are imposed on the use of the amounts either externally by creditors, grantors, contributors, laws or regulations of other governments, or enabling legislation.